logoPostPlanify

 4. Character Limit Exceeded

 This is a silent killer.
-LinkedIn doesn't always tell you when you've exceeded the character limit — the post just fails.
+Some scheduling tools don't warn you when you've exceeded the limit — the post just fails.

 • Personal profiles: 3,000 characters

-Note: LinkedIn truncates visible text at roughly 210 characters with a "See more" link.
-The character limit applies to the full post, not just the visible portion.
+Note: LinkedIn truncates visible text at roughly 210 characters on desktop (140 on mobile) with a "…see more" link.
+The hard limit applies to the full post, not just the visible portion.
+Engagement data consistently shows posts between 1,300 and 2,500 characters perform best.

 5. Carousel Post Failures